oremaz/bench_research_ml_project/nut_agent/README.md

    - Generates meal plans, provides nutrition advice
    - Analyzes recipes with contextual understanding

-2. **Validation Layer (ML Models - Optional)**:
+2. **Validation Layer (ML Models - Automatic)**:
    - Provides additional validation for recipe analysis
-   - Double-checks difficulty and meal type predictions
+   - Double-checks difficulty, meal type, and total time class predictions
-   - Can be enabled/disabled based on preference
+   - ML validation is always performed if models are present; if not, the agent relies on LLM analysis only.

-This approach ensures the agent works smoothly even without ML models while providing enhanced validation for difficulty and meal type when available.
+There is no toggle to enable/disable ML validation—if models are available, validation is automatic.
+The agent works smoothly even without ML models.

 ## Installation